-The University is seeking to appoint a Head of School of Management
+The University is seeking to appoint a Dean and Head of School for the Queen’s Management School

-The Role of Head of School of Management
+The Role of Dean and Head of School for the Queen’s Management School

-The role of Head of School plays a critical role in ensuring that Queen’s University Belfast achieves the vision set out in the Strategic Plan of the University.
-The Head of School is instrumental in the leadership and management of the School and the core disciplinary units of Accounting, Economics, Finance and Management.
+The role of Dean and Head of School for the Queen’s Management School plays a critical role in ensuring that Queen’s University Belfast achieves the vision set out in the Strategic Plan of the University.
+The Dean and Head of School for the Queen’s Management School is instrumental in the leadership and management of the School and the core disciplinary units of Accounting, Economics, Finance and Management.
 The continuing success and development of the Management School is integral to QUB’s delivery of its strategic priorities, particularly in the area of internationalisation, corporate engagement, ethical practice and social relevance.
-The Head of School is responsible and accountable to the Arts, Humanities and Social Sciences PVC, and in turn to the Vice-Chancellor in ensuring the effective working of the School.
+The Dean and Head of School for the Queen’s Management School is responsible and accountable to the Arts, Humanities and Social Sciences PVC, and in turn to the Vice-Chancellor in ensuring the effective working of the School.

 Central to the role is the attainment and maintenance of ‘triple crown’ accreditation, continuous development of an innovative curriculum that is research-driven and responds to opportunities in business and society, whether at undergraduate, postgraduate or executive education levels.
-In addition, the Head of School will assume responsibility for shaping the future direction of the School, including an ambitious research agenda and an ambassadorial role for the School, Faculty and University.
+In addition, the Dean and Head of School for the Queen’s Management School will assume responsibility for shaping the future direction of the School, including an ambitious research agenda and an ambassadorial role for the School, Faculty and University.

 Principal Duties and Responsibilities